 The Fides learning community introduces you to the intersection between knowledge based on faith and knowledge based on reason.
 Faith addresses the areas in life in which we cannot have full comprehension of reality.
 We need such faith in many areas of our lives, such as in our human relationships, experiences of love and emotions, and even our daily habitual assurances.
 Reason, rather, addresses our commitments to what we know scientifically or historically.
 Many philosophical and theological traditions speak of the vital importance of understanding the need for a balance between these two sources of knowledge both in the humanities and in the sciences.

 The Intersectio learning community offers courses that focus on gender and its intersections with other identities through a lens of social justice.
-The courses overall will discuss misconceptions about gender, race, sexuality, class, ability, and citizenship status and the way they inform current social, political, institutional, academic, and economic structures.
+The courses EQ 109C What is Gender? and BRDG 101C Writing and Analysis will address misconceptions about gender, race, sexuality, class, ability and citizenship status and the way they inform current social, political, institutional, academic and economic structures.

-Through EQ 118C Whose Humanity Matters? and SOCI 103C Introduction to Criminal Justice, you will be immersed in study of human rights and obligations through debates around the socially significant questions of sentencing reform; the complexity of truth and justice in an age of diversity; how to substantiate a claim of public evidence, focusing on truth and justice; the role of citizen in the quest for truth and justice; and the question of reconciliation and restorative justice.
-These engaging classes will take you off-campus for community engagement initiatives that relate to the theme of the community.
+Through PHIL 180C Democracy and Justice and SOCI 103C Introduction to Criminal Justice, you will be immersed in study of human rights and obligations through debates around the socially significant questions of sentencing reform; the complexity of truth and justice in an age of diversity; how to substantiate a claim of public evidence, focusing on truth and justice; the role of citizen in the quest for truth and justice; and the question of reconciliation and restorative justice.
+These engaging classes will take you off campus for community engagement initiatives that relate to the theme of the community.

 (MEH-DEE-TAH'-TEE-OH)